Instagram Architecture & Database – How Does It Store & Search Billions of Images

 Celery is an asynchronous task queue based on distributed message communication, focused on real-time operations.
 It supports scheduling too.
 The recommended message-broker for celery is RabbitMQ.

-The main database cluster contains 12 replicas in different zones & involve 12 Quadruple extra large memory instances.
+So, the main database cluster of Instagram contains 12 replicas in different zones & involves 12 Quadruple extra large memory instances.

 Using Pgbouncer to pool PostgreSQL connections when connecting with the backend web server resulted in a huge performance boost.